Remy2072/Remy2072/README.md

 ### 👨🏻‍💻 About Me

 - 💡 I like to explore new technologies and develop websites.
-- 🎓 I'm currently studying media development at Mediacollege Amsterdam.
+- 🎓 I'm currently studying frontend design & development at HvA.
 - 🌱 I’m currently learning React.
 - ✍️ In my free time, I like to play games & football.
 - 💬 Feel free to reach out to me about anything, Im happy to help out.